 All information furnished to the director on recompletions or reentries, except the

-and any production runs, shall be kept confidential for not more than six months if requested by
+well, shall be kept confidential for not more than six months if requested by the operator in

-or the date the well was approved for recompletion or reentry, whichever is earlier.
-Any
+well was approved for recompletion or reentry, whichever is earlier.
+Any information furnished

-information furnished to the director prior to approval of the recompletion or reentry shall
+to the director prior to approval of the recompletion or reentry shall remain public.

-This means that the only information the agency may release during the confidential period is the name the operator, the well name and location, the spacing or drilling unit description, spud date (when they commenced drilling), the rig contractor, and any production runs (oil sold) from the well.
+This means that the only information the agency may release during the confidential period is the operator name, well name, location, permit date, confidentiality period, spacing or drilling unit description, spud date (when they commenced drilling), rig contractor, central tank battery number, any production runs (oil sold), or volumes injected into an injection well.